easeaico/pulse-go/docs/Methodology/AnesthesiaMachineMethodology.md

 versions will allow user-selected Anesthesia Machine setting parameters.

 <center>
-*Table 1.
-The table shows the basic settings needed as inputs to run the anesthesia machine*
+<i>Table 1.
+The table shows the basic settings needed as inputs to run the
+anesthesia machine</i>
 </center>
 |	Parameter	|	Description 	|
 |	---	|	---	|